 What is a language and what does it mean to construct a language?
 In this session you’ll learn enough of the basics of linguistics to figure out what we need to do to make our first conlang.
 We’ll use this knowledge to break the task into chunks and set up a logical progression which will guide the rest of the course.
 Finally I’ll send you away with a mission to find a spark of inspiration for your first language that will guide you throughout the process.

 What gives a language its unique sound?
-In this session, you’ll learn how to classify different types of sounds and use that information to create a palette of sounds for your language to draw on.
-Then you’ll learn how to combine these sounds to make words according to a unique blueprint that you’ll develop for your language.
+In this session, you'll learn about the range of sounds made by the languages of the world.
+You'll also learn a system of classifying sounds and use that information to create a palette of sounds for your language to draw on.

 This session is about going from your language’s first words to your language’s first sentences.
 To do this, we’ll learn the different strategies languages use to package meaning into words.
 Then we’ll learn about the different ways languages express relationships between words.
 This will give us the tools to start making sentences.